blessed-sibanda/ansaz/book/7-stars.md

 </div>
 ```

-Now you can try add stars to the questions and answers.
+Now you can try adding stars to the questions and answers.
 You will notice that the `stars` count will update without a full page reload.

 ## 7.2 Rank Answers by Number of Stars